Uchigamaki Station: Lines

 Uchigamaki Station is served by the Iiyama Line, and is 93.2 kilometers from the starting point of the line at Toyono Station.

 Station layout

-The station consists of one ground-level side platform serving a singe bi-directional track.
+The station consists of one ground-level side platform serving a single bi-directional track.
 The station is unattended.

 History

 Uchigamaki Station opened on 15 June 1927.
 With the privatization of Japanese National Railways (JNR) on 1 April 1987, the station came under the control of JR East.
 A new station building was completed in 1997.